aakashparmar1999/Client-Server-Programming/README.md

 A socket is a software end-point of an application.
 By using a Socket a process in one system can communicate with another process in a system.

-Once you run both programs in two different devices.
+Once you run project in two different devices.
 You need to Start the server in the Server device first.
 Then Client device will send a message to connect and it gets connected.
 Once it is connected, that means that a socket connection is established.
 Now you can send messages in both directions using this Socket Connection.